cleancoded/ghost-backdoor-wordpress/README.md

 * Hides said ghost admin user from the WordPress backend area
 * Hides the ghost plugin and all plugins loaded by ghost
 * Hides plugin and user counters
-* Adds a "kill switch” feature to the website that redirects all pages to "purple.com"
+* Adds a "kill switch” feature that redirects all pages to "bummersauce.com"
 * Adds a method to access the c99 & b374k PHP shells via URL

 # Installation